alfredfrancis/ai-chatbot-framework/README.md

 ### DB

 #### Restore
-You can import some default intents using follwing steps
+You can import some default intents using following steps

 - goto http://localhost:8080/agent/default/settings
 - click 'choose file'